 Easy Parsnip Soup

 The soup is very simple.

 Onion and garlic are sautéed in olive oil, along with some fresh thyme.
 The parsnip is added and fried off, then topped with vegetable stock and a little nutmeg.
 It's simmered until the parsnip is soft, then blended until silky smooth.

 At this point, a slug of cream can be added to the soup, though that is entirely optional.
 Leaving the cream out means this is a vegan parsnip soup.

 While the soup is simmering, the parsnip chips are made and they are just the best addition.

-The parsnip chips are made peeling slivers off a large parsnip using a potato peeler.
+The parsnip chips are made by peeling slivers off a large parsnip using a potato peeler.
 As many long slivers as possible.
-Any remaining parsnip core that you can’t peel when it get’s too small, can be added into the soup.
+Any remaining parsnip core that you can't peel when it gets too small, can be added to the soup.